flipper-slipper/robot_localization_cpp/README.md

 # 1 Project Goal

 The goal of this project was to implement a working Particle Filter in C++.
-A Particle Filter is a type of localization algorithm commonly used in robotics.
-Specifically, a particle filter is used to determine a robot's location on a known map.
-This is a common problem in robotics.
-For example, a rumba may get lost around a house and would need to figure out where it is.
+A Particle Filter is a type of localization algorithm commonly used in robotics when the map of a robot is known, but not the specific location within the map.
+For instance, given a map of a house, we would like to determine where a Rumba robot is.

-A particle filter works by first generating a set of many guesses, we call these guess particles.
-Each particle represents a guess of where we think the robot could be.
-Our guesses begin as simple random guesses.
-As the robot moves around and collects LiDAR data (effectively telling us what the robot sees), we can compare each of our guesses to see how close they are to what the robot sees.
-As time continues, we keep track of the good guesses---guesses that are similar to what the robot sees.
-We then spend more time guessing around these hot spots and eventually all of our guesses become really close to each other, which means we have found where the robot is.

-Simply put, we play a game of hot or cold with the robot, where based on what the robot tells us, we spend more effort on 'hot' guesses.
+A particle filter works by generating many possible guesses of the robot’s location, called particles.
+Initially, these guesses are spread randomly across the map.
+As the robot moves and collects LiDAR data–essentially describing what it sees–we compare each particle’s prediction of the environment to the robot’s actual observations.
+Particles that closely match what the robot sees are considered “good” guesses.
+Over time, we focus more on these good guesses, creating new particles around them.
+Gradually, the particles cluster tightly together, indicating that we’ve likely found the robot’s true position.
+In simple terms, it’s like playing a game of “hot or cold” with the robot, where we put more effort into the guesses that are getting “hotter.”

-For our specific implementation, we were given a bag (or recording file) of a robot moving around a known map.
+For our specific implementation, we were given a bag (or recording file) of a robot moving around a known map, which contained LiDAR and odometry data over time, and a map of where our robot was driving around.

 # 2 Approach